crismancich/ikeasmartclock/README.md

 # Ikea Stolpa Smart Clock Hack
 Hacking the IKEA Stolpa Clock into a SmartClock

+# Introduction
+This project provides a quick, simple, fun and beatutiful approach to learn the basics of the internet of things.
+You will turn the beautiful Ikea Stolpa Clock by Designer Henrik Preutz into a colorful Smart Clock.
+Your Smart Clock will be able to display a shining second handle, the weather forecast, the meeting room schedule or your calendar entries and more.
+You can easily create your own colorful applications.
+You may even use Alexa to control the device.
+The materials for the project costs less than 50 Euro.

 ## How To
 ### What you need

+- Beginner soldering skills and a soldering iron

 - Ikea Stolpa Wall Clock 24,99 €